factor1/nifty-nav-2/README.md

 | `showMask` | Show or hide the mask/overlay | **boolean** | `true` |
 | `maskAnimationSpeed` | Speed at which the mask/overlay animates in | **integer** | `600` |
 | `maskColor` | Color to be applied to the mask/overlay | **string** | `rgba(0,0,0,0.5)` |

+## ⚠️ Issues & Contributions
+Feel free to open an issue or a pull request if you find any issues or enhancements.

+## 📝 Changelog
+The changelog can be found [here](https://github.com/factor1/nifty-nav-2/blob/master/CHANGELOG.md).